christophergandrud/DataCombine/README.md

 - `DropNA`: a function that drops rows from a data frame when they have missing (NA) values on a given variable(s).

 - `FillIn`: a function for filling in missing values of a variable from one data frame with the values from another variable.

+- `FindReplace`: a function to replace multiple patterns found in a character string column of a data frame.

 - `grepl.sub`: a function to subset a data frame if a specified pattern is found in a character string.